 The impact on equity and profit and loss resulting from a change in interest rates is calculated monthly based on management's forecast of the most likely change in interest rates.
-In addition to the above, the impact of a static bank-specific favourable and unfavourable interest rate movement of 50 and 200 basis points respectively, is calculated and monitored by the ALM forum.
+In addition to the above, the impact of a static bank-specific favourable and unfavourable interest rate movement, of 50 and 200 basis points respectively, is calculated and monitored by the ALM forum.
 Various approved prudential limits are in place and monitored by the ALM forum.
 The results are reported to the ALCO and Board regularly.

-At the reporting date, a 50 basis point change in prevailing interest rates was applied as a sensitivity analysis, to determine the impact on earnings as a result of a change in interest rates.
-If interest rates increased/decreased by 50 basis points, and all other variables remained constant, the Bank's net profit and equity at year-end would increase by R8.4 million, or decrease by R11.9 million (2012: increase/decrease by R8.9 million/ R5.1 million).
+At the reporting date, a 50 basis point change in prevailing interest rates was applied as a sensitivity analysis to determine the impact on earnings as a result of a change in interest rates.
+If interest rates increased/decreased by 50 basis points, and all other variables remained constant, the Bank's net profit and equity at year-end would increase by R8,1 million, or decrease by R13,3 million respectively (2013: increase/decrease by R8,4 million/R11,9 million).
 This is mainly attributable to the Bank's exposure to interest rates on its surplus capital and lending and borrowings in the banking book.

-The table below summarises the Bank's exposure to interest rate risk.
-Assets and liabilities are included at carrying amounts, categorised by the earlier of contractual re-pricing or maturity dates, and also indicate their effective interest rates at yearend.
+The tables on page 57 and 58 summarises the Bank's exposure to interest rate risk.
+Assets and liabilities are included at carrying amounts, categorised by the earlier of contractual re-pricing or maturity dates, and also indicate their effective interest rates at year-end.
 The re-pricing profile indicates that the Bank remains asset-sensitive as interest-earning assets re-price sooner than interest-paying liabilities, before and after derivative hedging activities.
 Thus, future net interest income remains vulnerable to a decrease in market interest rates.